wolfworthy.co.uk\/blogs\/word-of-the-wolf\/why-we-believe-meat-is-best

 Dilated cardiomyopathy

-The debate around grain-free diets, originating in the USA, has highlighted the problem of including vegetable protein rather than protein from meat in dog food.
+The debate around grain-free diets, originating in the USA, has highlighted the problem of including a high proportion of vegetable protein rather than protein from meat in dog food.

 Taurine